 Your hotel’s restaurant or coffee/gift shop offers you the ability to attract guests and deliver more direct bookings incentives.
 Both the trends and technology for hotel restaurants this year are worth taking note of, as they will tie directly into how you can approach your strategy on your hotel and restaurant supporting each other to attract more guests and create the ultimate guest experience…….all while improving how you run the business side of your hotel.

 Today, a hotel’s core operation is primarily based on the selected PMS software they utilize.
-However, if your hotel has a restaurant or coffee/gift shop, you need a POS technology that integrates seamlessly to your PMS, some also include food & beverage, spa and retail features as well.
+However, if your hotel has a restaurant or coffee/gift shop, you need a POS technology that integrates seamlessly to your hotel PMS, some also include food & beverage, spa and retail features as well.
 While there are stand-alone POS options, a hotelier should be focused on using a solution that is integrated organically as part of their PMS.
 It allows a hotel to run cleaner POS reports, with great detail that can be categorized and sub categorized.
 It will simplify billing, with the easy transfer of POS bills to room folios perfectly and payments can then be settled directly during checkout.
 Most importantly, a hotelier will experience an easy to configure POS solution that is quick and simple and does not require additional integration support.
-The cloud now offers these type of POS tools as well, and according to a study by research firm Hurwitz & Associates, cloud POS solutions can reduce the TCO for POS software by up to 55 percent.
+The cloud now offers these type of POS tools as well, and according to a study by research firm Hurwitz & Associates, cloud PMS solutions can reduce the TCO for POS software by up to 55 percent.

 Trends In 2018